fbsamples/workplace-platform-samples/SupportScripts/Powershell/UpdateExternalIdFromAzureAd/README.md

    ```

  * Note: Depending on the amount of users in your directory, the script may take a while to run.
 A progress bar is shown to display the progress of the script.
- * Note: This only works for Azure Active Directory
+ * Note: This only works for Azure Active Directory and needs to run on a Windows computer.
+It does not support Powershell on Mac.

 ## Run